Micro215/AKEF-AIC-Calculator/README.md

 -   **Power Consumption Summary**: Get a real-time calculation of the total power required for your current production setup.
 -   **Customizable Display Options**: Toggle the visibility of raw materials and power consumption to focus on what matters to you.
 -   **Search and Filtering**: Quickly find any item in the recipe database with the search bar and category filters.
+-   **Mobile Support**: You can plan your production using your mobile device.

 ## Usage